The Academy Teachers

 Denis Poliquin

-Denis Poliquin, founder: guitar, ukulele.
+Denis Poliquin: guitar, ukulele.

 • Founder and principal of the Académie since 1986.
 Owner of a M. A. in classical guitar with First prize from the Québec City Conservatory.
 He is also the coordinator for Guitar sessions at the Académie de musique et de danse of the Domaine Forget and the Vice-President of the Société de guitare de Montréal.